lpuettmann/patent-automat/README.md

 Get data:
 ---------------------------
-Go to [Google Patents](http://www.google.com/googlebooks/uspto-patents-grants-text.html) and download the Patent Grant Full Texts for all years 1976-2015.
+The Matlab function `download_patent_files.m` goes to [Google Patents](http://www.google.com/googlebooks/uspto-patents-grants-text.html) and downloads the Patent Grant Full Texts for all years 1976-2015.

 | Years  | Format | Size (unzipped) |
 | ------------- | ------------- | ------------- |
 | 1976-2015  | `.txt` | 98 GB |
 | 2002-2015  | `.XML`, `.xml` | 238 GB |

-Put the unzipped data files into subfolders *[year]*.
+It puts the unzipped data files into subfolders *[year]*.
 Adjust the paths to this data in the function `set_data_path.m` in folder *functions*.

 So in directory (folder) *1976* you should see:
 ```